 She completed the Apprenticeship in College Teaching (ACT) certificate program at the Boston College Connors Family Learning Center.
 ACT participants develop practical skills in syllabus design, student evaluation, classroom management, and performance assessment that are essential for instruction in the college classroom.
 Participants also have the opportunity to conduct a formal classroom observation of a Boston College professor and to be observed in the classroom environment.
 The ACT curriculum culminates with the production of a teaching portfolio showcasing the participant’s teaching credentials.

-Additionally, Dr. Flores completed coursework in pedagogy and theologies of education under the supervision of Dr. Yolanda Smith, former assistant professor of religious education at Yale Divinity School.
+Additionally, Dr. Flores completed coursework in pedagogy and theologies of education under the supervision of Dr. Yolanda Smith at Yale Divinity School.

 Ethics and Aesthetics